 - The Citizen Science Association.
-This Association is currently free to join and has over 4000 members from around the world.
+This Association has over 4000 members from around the world.
 It sponsors a semi-annual conference and aims to provide support to practitioners, researchers and others to develop and implement citizen science initiatives of all types.

 - Federal Crowdsourcing and Citizen Science Toolkit.
 This toolkit is designed to help federal partners initiate and grow citizen science programs.
 It includes step by step guidance, resources, and case studies.

 - Scistarter.com.
 This website lists all types of citizen science projects.
 In 2016, the site underwent major redevelopment and a special portal was developed for volunteer water monitoring programs to be easily listed.

 - EPA Participatory Science.
 EPA led the charge to develop participatory water monitoring programs.
 Their current website highlights regional participatory programs and contains methods manuals for volunteer stream, lake, and estuary monitoring, as well as guidance on developing quality assurance project plans.

 - The Secchi Dip-In.
 This NALMS sponsored program seeks to engage individuals who monitor lakes, reservoirs, estuaries, rivers, or streams to take a transparency measurement on one day during the month of July.
 Transparency values are used to assess the clarity across the United States and Canada.

-- We have developed a Twitter handle to share resources, announcements, and cool stuff relevant to the field of volunteer water monitoring.
+- We developed a Twitter handle to share resources, announcements, and cool stuff relevant to the field of volunteer water monitoring.
 Follow us at @volmonitor!